Phi Theta Kappa

 Founded in 1918, Phi Theta Kappa (PTK) is the international honor society for two-year colleges offering associate programs.
 PTK has chapters in more than 900 two-year colleges, inducting more than 50,000 students annually.

 PTK bases all programs on its four hallmarks: Scholastics, Leadership, Service and Fellowship.
 In addition to recognizing and promoting scholastic achievement, PTK also provides members opportunities for leadership development; encourages members to conduct service projects for the benefit of the college and the community; and fosters an atmosphere conducive to scholarly fellowship.

 Membership Qualification Criteria

-Students enrolled in 12 or more credits at UW-WC during the semester in which they qualify for membership must earn at least a 3.0 semester GPA and a 3.0 cumulative GPA.
+Students enrolled in 12 or more credits at UWM at Washington County during the semester in which they qualify for membership must earn at least a 3.0 semester GPA and a 3.0 cumulative GPA.
 Any students meeting this criteria for membership will be invited to attend informational meetings once classes begin.

 Benefits of Membership